fbpx

 Tyler Perry stake bought out

-The consolidation follows Paramount’s decision to buy out Tyler Perry Studios’ equity stake in BET+, which had been estimated at roughly 25 percent since the platform launched in 2019 as a joint venture between BET and Perry’s company.
+The consolidation follows Paramount’s earlier decision to buy out Tyler Perry Studios’ minority stake in BET+, which had been estimated at roughly 25 percent since the platform launched in 2019 as a joint venture between BET and Perry’s company.

 While financial details were not disclosed, Perry’s share had reportedly been valued at tens of millions of dollars.